Please note that as of 2020, Women Are Boring is no longer active and is not accepting new submissions.

-We feature research carried out by women in all fields and all disciplines.
+We feature research carried out by women in all academic disciplines, accessible to everyone, so that anyone can appreciate and learn from the important work taking place across a range of fields.
 We welcome pieces on your research topic in general (for example, a short piece explaining what your research is, why you’re doing it and why it’s important to you/the wider world), or pieces on a specific aspect of your research.
 Have a look at the pieces we’ve already published for an idea as to what others have chosen to write about.
 If you’d like to write something, we’d love to feature you – get in touch!

 Posts are aimed at a general audience and should be short and sweet(-ish).
 Our guide word limit is approximately 1000 – 2000 words.
 Pieces must be in an editorial format before they will be published on the site.
 This can be tricky, but that’s the point of the blog – learning to communicate your research to a general audience!
 Pieces should be written in an informal style, with jargon kept to a minimum, and a clear explanation of any academic terms used.
 Email us at email@example.com with any writing you’d like to submit, or any ideas you’d like to pitch to us.